This course is scheduled to take place on TBA

 - How to define bullying and harassment in the workplace

-- Identify the impacts of bullying and harassment
+- Identifies the impacts of bullying and harassment

-- Identify the options available for resolution– how bullies operate; case studies in bullying and harassment; formal and informal resolution approaches.
+- Identifies the options available for resolution– how bullies operate; case studies in bullying and harassment; formal and informal resolution approaches.

 - Responsibilities of staff and managers in bullying and harassment situations.

 - Tips for ensuring a harassment free workplace.